marlonmetal/avalanche-docs/docs/nodes/maintain/metalgo-config-flags.md

 #### `--staking-enabled` (boolean):

 Metal uses Proof of Stake (PoS) as Sybil resistance to make it prohibitively expensive to attack the network.
 If false, sybil resistance is disabled and all peers will be sampled during consensus.
 Defaults to `true`.
-Note that this can not be specified on public networks (`Fuji` and `Mainnet`).
+Note that this can not be specified on public networks (`Tahoe` and `Mainnet`).

 Setting this flag to `false` **does not** mean "this node is not a validator."
 It means that this node will sample all nodes, not just validators.